EyeSeeTea/d2-docker/README.md

 $ bin/d2-docker export -i eyeseetea/dhis2-data:2.30-sierra dhis2-sierra.tgz
 ```

-Now you can send distribute this file, which may be used by commands _import_ and _start_
+Now you can copy this file to any other machine, which may now use commands _import FILE_ and _start FILE_.

 _If only one d2-docker container is active, you can omit the image name._